code-on/parkroulette/lib/pygeocoder/README.txt

 Dependencies
 ------------
 It has dependency on the json module, included with Python versions 2.6 and later and available for download as simplejson for earlier versions. functools is needed and included in Python 2.5.
+Requirement for hmac is included with Python 2.2. hashlib depends on Python 2.5. base64 depends on Python 2.4.

+requests library is needed and installed by setuptools.

 It is developed on Python 2.7 but should work on earlier versions.
 It is also compatible with Python 3.